cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/2-game-deadline.md

 * Are there errors to report back?
 * What event should you emit?

-These are important questions, but not all answered in this section.
-For instance, the question about performance and data structures is solved in the next sections.
+These are important questions, but not all are answered in this section.
+For instance, the question about performance and data structures is solved in the following sections.

 ## New information